 An Online MBA needs a basic computer system and a decent internet connection to start studying the degree.
 A University’s virtual learning environment such as Moodle or Canvas is designed to be intuitive; easy to navigate and incredibly easy to use.
 All the learning materials are provided by course folder and topic, with links to related reading materials in a University’s online library, allowing students to quickly move to the relevant study resources.
 Many universities also provide an induction or on-boarding video to help students get familiar with their systems, and student support services are available to provide additional assistance if required.

-Myth 4: Is there no peer-interaction with an Online MBA?
+Online MBA Myth 4: Is there no peer-interaction with an Online MBA?

 A common myth of the Online MBA is that it’s lonely.
 This is very untrue.